microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-post-owners.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to add an owner for the service principal.
+Use this API to add an owner for the [servicePrincipal](../resources/serviceprincipal.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).